Clinical Neurosurgery

 ENRICH 2024 MIS parafascicular (BrainPath) for lobar ICH ≥30 mL Positive (improved mRS at 180 days) First positive surgical ICH trial; technique and selection matter

-CLEAR III 2017 Intraventricular alteplase via EVD for IVH No functional benefit; reduced mortality Mortality reduction but more survivors with severe disability; >80% clot clearance = better outcomes
+CLEAR III 2017 Intraventricular alteplase via EVD for IVH Class IIb (may be considered).
+Mortality reduction (HR 0.60) but increased survival with severe disability (mRS 5); no improvement in mRS 0–3 (primary endpoint) Trades mortality for severe disability — shared decision-making required; >80% clot clearance = better outcomes in secondary analyses

 ATACH-2 2016 Intensive BP (SBP <140) vs. <180 with nicardipine No benefit; increased renal harm Avoid SBP <130 mmHg; over-aggressive lowering is harmful